codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

    "**Permitted Values**", "Type:", "Integer"
    "", "Default Value:", "``10``"

-This parameter determines how soon the donor should timeout on connection to joiner and return to normal operation in case the joiner turns to be unresponsive.
+This parameter determines how soon the donor should timeout on connection to joiner, and return to normal operation in the event that the joiner turns unresponsive.

 .. code-block:: ini